Housing list - how to get on the Bristol Housing Register

 How to apply

-In Bristol you will only have to make one application to HomeChoice Bristol.
-There is no charge for the application.
+In Bristol you'll only have to make one application to HomeChoice Bristol.
+There's no charge for the application.

 You’ll usually have to join a waiting list and you’re not guaranteed to get a property.